The Anti-Guru Sprint: Why Real Builders Just Get It Done!

 Three Cities, One Lesson: Execution Beats Excuses

-Three US Business Examples: Adapt, Specialise, Outlast
+Three U.S Business Examples: Adapt, Specialise, Outlast

 Over the last few weeks I’ve been in NYC, Washington and Miami.
-I met operators who build—not pose.
+I met operators who build, not pose.

 Here’s what I learned, up close: